alttch/tpm-km/README.md

 ### Where can I get grub >= 2.04?

-Grub 2.04 is already included into RHEL 8.0, Fedora 30, Ubuntu 19.10 and may be some other Linux distros.
+Grub 2.04 is already included into RHEL 8.0, Fedora 30, Ubuntu 19.10 and maybe some other Linux distros.

 ### Why secret key is being split?